 Making records it’s like having children and putting them out into the world.
 It’s always exciting to see what happens.
 I like when I get to do a record and people come back to say how much they love the record and where the songs really mean a lot to them.
 That’s a feeling that you can't quantify.

-I heard you encountered some rough situation while doing FOH, such as headliners messing with your sound as an opening act and leaving the talkback mic on but hiding it and therefore causing feedback.
+I heard you encountered some rough situation while doing FOH.
+Where headliners Would mess with your sound as an opening act.
+For example, Leaving the talkback mic on but hiding it and therefore causing feedback.
 How do you keep yourself focused and calm in those moments to be able to solve it?

 I don’t know if I was calm about it.
 The band that did it was a Christian band at a Christian festival that somehow thought it would be funny.
 If you tell the story here in Nashville people here knows right away who you are talking about.
 That tells you a lot about the people we are talking about.
 Other than the 4 guys in Jars of Clay and CeCe Winans, I rarely met anyone in the Christian music industry that has anything to do with the concept of Christianity.
 There was a lot in the contemporary Christian world that was complete bullshit.